stipbystip/Mini_Projects/README.md

 # Mini_Projects
-Mini projects for teaching OOP
+Mini projects for teaching OOP on python
+Created a sapper